isomerpages/sndgo-corp/_about-smart-nation/our-smart-nation-journey/achievements.md

 In each city ranked, 120 citizens were asked questions on the technological provisions of their city across five key areas: health and safety, mobility, activities, opportunities and governance.

-Click <a href="https://www.imd.org/news/updates/singapore-helsinki-zurich-triumph-global-smart-city-index/" target="_blank">here</a>  to find out more about MD-SUTD Smart City Index 2020.
+Click on the link to find out more about the <a href="https://www.imd.org/news/updates/singapore-helsinki-zurich-triumph-global-smart-city-index/" target="_blank">IMD-SUTD Smart City Index 2020</a>.

 [Return to top](#our-achievements)